raiden-network/raiden/docs/overview_and_guide.rst

 Dependencies
 ************
-You will need to have an Ethereum client installed in your system.
-Alternatively, you can skip the setup of an ethereum node and use the :ref:`--eth-rpc-endpoint <using_rpc-endpoint>` argument to remotely use an ethereum node of your choice.
+You will need a local or remote Ethereum node to connect Raiden to.

-- Check `this link <https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum>`_ for instructions on the go-ethereum client.
+- Check `this link <https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum>`_ to install the go-ethereum client.
-- Follow `these instructions <https://github.com/paritytech/parity#simple-one-line-installer-for-mac-and-ubuntu>`_ for  the parity client.
+- Follow `these instructions <https://github.com/paritytech/parity#simple-one-line-installer-for-mac-and-ubuntu>`_ to install the parity client.
+- Or sign up at a service like `Infura <https://infura.io>` to set up a remote node.

 Now you are ready :ref:`to get started <running_raiden>`.